University of South Florida home page

 USF Contemporary Art Museum

-This annual exhibition featured Master's Thesis work by the 3rd year Master of Fine Arts candidates in the USF School of Art and Art History.
+This annual exhibition features Master's Thesis work by the 3rd year Master of Fine Arts candidates in the USF School of Art and Art History.
+This year the featured artists are Jocelyn Chase, Olin Fritz, Adrian Gomez, Michael Lonchar, Emily Martinez, and Tom Rosenow.

 USF Contemporary Art Museum